JustinPerlman/SpotifyPlaylistSync/README.md

 ## JSON Format

+Use the iOS/Android app [Songshift](https://www.songshift.com/) to export a playlist from Spotify, Apple Music, etc. to JSON format.
 The JSON file should follow this structure:

 ```json
 [